alkiranet/terraform-provider-alkira/docs/resources/service_checkpoint.md

 ### Required

 - `cxp` (String) CXP region.
-- `instances` (Block Set, Min: 1) An array containing properties for each Checkpoint Firewall instance that needs to be deployed.
-The number of instances should be equal to `max_instance_count`. (see [below for nested schema](#nestedblock--instances))
+- `instance` (Block List, Min: 1) An array containing properties for each Checkpoint Firewall instance that needs to be deployed.
+The number of instances should be equal to `max_instance_count`. (see [below for nested schema](#nestedblock--instance))
 - `license_type` (String) Checkpoint license type, either `BRING_YOUR_OWN` or `PAY_AS_YOU_GO`.
 - `management_server` (Block Set, Min: 1) (see [below for nested schema](#nestedblock--management_server))
 - `max_instance_count` (Number) The maximum number of Checkpoint Firewall instances that should be deployed when auto-scale is enabled.
 Note that auto-scale is not supported with Checkpoint at this time. `max_instance_count` must be greater than or equal to `min_instance_count`.